Recovering shared structure from multiple networks with unknown edge distributions: Numerical experiments

 where $S_K$ denotes the set of all permutations of the set $[K]$.
 This discrepancy measures the fraction of vertices that are assigned to different communities by $c$ and $c'$ after accounting for possible community relabeling.
 The optimization over the set of permutations in~\eqref{eq:discrep} can be solved using the Hungarian algorithm~\citep{Kuhn1955}.

 Figure~\ref{fig:cobre:comms} shows the discrepancy $\delta(\chat, \cbar)$ as a function of the number of communities $K$.
 For simplicity, we take the number of communities equal to the model rank $d$, though we note that similar patterns appear when we allow $K$ and $d$ to vary separately.
-In order to account for the possibility that the healthy and schizophrenic populations display different community structures, Figure~\ref{fig:cobre:comms} shows the results of the community estimation experiment just described, applied only to the 69 healthy patients in the data set.
-A similar pattern persists if we restrict instead to the schizophrenic patients, and if we pool the healthy and schizophrenic patients.
-Each data point is the mean of 20 independent runs of $K$-means with randomly drawn initial values.
-The dotted lines indicate two standard errors over these 20 runs.
+In order to account for the possibility that the healthy and schizophrenic populations display different community structures, the three subplots of Figure~\ref{fig:cobre:comms} show the results of the community estimation experiment just described as applied only to the 69 healthy patients in the data set (subplot a), as applied only to the 54 schizophrenic patients (subplot b) and when pooling the healthy and schizophrenic patients (subplot c).
+Note that a similar pattern holds in all three of these cases.
+Each data point in the figure is the mean of 20 independent runs of $K$-means with random starting conditions, with shaded regions indicating two standard errors.
 It is clear from the plot that for a wide array of model choices, the weighted and unweighted average networks result in assigning a non-trivial fraction of the vertices to different clusters.
 Thus switching from unweighted to weighted averaging is likely to have considerable effects on downstream inference tasks pertaining to community structure.